typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 When building a container image for the application, the base image [openjdk:8-jre-alpine](https://hub.docker.com/_/openjdk/) will be used to provide a working JRE 8 installation for the application to run on.
 The container image name expression is `%g/%a:%l` where `%g`, `%a`, and `%l` are Maven project's group id, artefact id, and the image tag.
 When published, our image will tagged with `latest` and `${project.version}`

-Add the following plugin settings on the `pom.xml` under the application's module directory.
+Add the following plugin settings on the `pom.xml` under the application's module directory:

 ```
 <plugin>